larsvers/test-readme/README.md

 Both maps encode the number of Farmer's Markets per hexagon.
 Yellow represents a low, purple a high number.
 The edge hexagons of the upper map are not cover corrected, the edge hexagons of the lower map are.

 The edge hexagon at the south-eastern tip of Florida we're comparing has a cover of 55%, meaning 55% of the hexagon's area is inland, 45% is in the Atlantic.
 There are a total of 22 Farmer's Markets in this hexagon.
 Not cover corrected, the hexagon would have a point density of 0.09 and would be filled in a dark blue with the colour scale of choice.
-If cover corrected, its real point density increases to 0.17 and it is coloured in a dark purple&mdash;indicating higher point density as it should.
+When cover corrected, its real point density increases to 0.17 and it is coloured in a dark purple&mdash;indicating higher point density as it should.

 Differences might be subtle but noticeable.